Clinical Practitioner by Menlo Park

 Background -

-Here we have the chance for an Advanced Nurse/Clinical Practitioner to take on a fantastic position in a wonderful, forward thinking practice GP surgery!
-You will join a team who aim to create the best working environment, prioritising the well-being of its staff whilst delivering an exceptional level of patient care to patients.
-You will have access to mentorship, clinical networks and peer group support, as well as having opportunities to train, learn and develop.

-You will work closely with a team of supportive clinicians to ensure the greatest level of care is delivered to all patients of all ages and backgrounds; particularly in areas such as minor illnesses and acute, on the day appointments, as well as seeing long-term conditions and more.
+This is an opportunity for a Clinical Practitioner with Primary Care experience to get involved with a genuinely wonderful team at a surgery that emphasises looking after its staff and prides themselves in delivering a continuity of care to all patients in the local community.
+You would work to ensure a high level of care is delivered to all patients, particularly in areas such as minor illnesses and acute, on the day appointments.

-This is a great position in a fantastic surgery who are not afraid to think outside the box as they wish to continually improve their levels of service to all patients for years to come.
+The practice is very supportive of any development opportunities and prioritises staff wellbeing.
+You get the opportunity to enjoy a work life balance in a practice that is passionate to develop clinically and technologically.
+This is a great position in a fantastic surgery that can offer a wonderful working atmosphere in a lovely environment!

 The surgery -